WengWeng0410/HR_Churn_Analytic/README.md

 * KNeighborsClassifier - 93.92%
 ![](/images/model_performance_HRC.png)

-Based on the result, LogisticRegression is able to produce the best accuracy score, which is 79.62%.
+Based on the result, RandomForestClassifier is able to produce the best accuracy score, which is 98.08%.